1.Frances/Scotty 2.Annie/Morley 3.Bill/Elsie 4.Ted/Laura 5.Wilcoxes 6.Ontario Mores 7.Scotland ancestors 8.Other research/charts 9.Homepage

 Art’s and my research conflict as to which Wilcox family Elijah was from.
 I have based my research upon data from several Ancestry.com sites, but there is a family story with no supporting data, which links Elijah with Elisha Wilcox and a fascinating story regarding participation in “Butler’s Rangers” during the revolutionary war.
 It’s quite likely that such a connection might be found at some future date, probably through a cousins family.
 It’s definitely interesting reading though: (b.1768 – see #8 above, Art’s Introduction – pg.
 6)

-Elijah and Fanny settled in Creemore where most of the family were born.
-Elijah’s father Absalom was well known in late 18th century Toronto as a supporter of William Lyon MacKenzie.
+Elijah (a carpenter) moved to Creemore in 1858, where he and Fanny settled and where most of the family were born.
+Elijah’s Grandfather Absalom was well known in late 18th century Toronto as a supporter of William Lyon MacKenzie..
+(Click here for stories of Absalom).
 His father Daniel was at one time a staunch member of the Methodist Community in Creemore.
 The 1871 census lists Elijah as a “labourer and grocer”.
-He was a builder and land speculator, and as a pioneer supporter of the Methodist Church in Creemore, provided the land for the the new church, and most of the labour for the new building which opened in 1883.
+He was also a builder and land speculator, and as a pioneer supporter of the Methodist Church in Creemore, provided the land for the the new church, and most of the labour for the new building which opened in 1883.
 He was reportedly a large and powerful man and in addition to being a Methodist he was a staunch Orangeman who had no patience with the large Catholic population north of Creemore.
 A story told to Art by Auntie Annie tells of a Catholic group, threatening forcible resistance to Elijah’s desire to carry a flag at the head of the first Dominion Day (Canada Day) parade in 1867.
 Reportedly Elijah stood in front of the detractors, took a large spike and bent it over with his bare hands, then picked up the flag and led the parade unmolested.
-Sometime after the Wilcox “nest” emptied “they moved to live with their daughter at Elizabeth at 401 Shaw St, attending the Clinton St. Methodist Church.
-In 1903, the family returned to celebrate Elijah and Fanny’s golden wedding anniversary in the Shaw street home, presenting them with a gold purse.
-The children had scattered throughout the northern United states and Canada: Edward to Denver; Matthew to Boise; Sara (R.K.
+The 1881 census shows the whole family in Creemore, with the Eldest son (WJ – Uncle Will) and his wife Mary plus one of Mary’s brothers: Wesley Clingan at age 15.
+Sometime after the Wilcox “nest” emptied “they moved to live with their daughter at the home of Elizabeth and her husband Alfred Monkman, at 401 Shaw St in Toronto, attending the Clinton St. Methodist Church.
+The 1901 Toronto (York) Census shows Alfred and Elizabeth with Elijah and Frances and 22 year old Effie.
+Alfred was a Post Office clerk, making the handsome annual salary of $800 (the highest listed on that census page).
+In 1903, the entire family returned to celebrate Elijah and Fanny’s golden wedding anniversary in the Shaw street home, presenting them with a gold purse.
+By that time, the children had scattered throughout the northern United states and Canada: Edward to Denver; Matthew to Boise; Sara (R.K.
 Scales) to Virden, Man.; Margaret (McCrum) to Thief River Falls, N.D.; Elizabeth (A.H.
-Monkman) to St. Catherines Susanna to Virden; Ida (W.R.
-Monkman) to Terry, S.D. (she lived with her parents in Toronto in later years).
-At this time, Gramma Effie lived in Toronto also and she married Grampa Wiliam and moved to Weyburn the following year. in Uncle Will had married Mary Clingan in Wellington, Ontario in 1879 and in 1882 travelled with the CP railway crews as far as Swift Current, setting up small storeswherever it seemed viable.
-He settled that year in Virden, Manitoba, opening what became a large department store there.
+Monkman) to St. Catherines & then Toronto; Susanna (Aunt Susie married F.W.
+Clingan – see his poetry which was published in a Vancouver newspaper during the 40s) went to Virden; Ida (W.R.
+Monkman) to Terry, S.D.
+At this time, Gramma Effie lived in Toronto also.
+She married Grampa Wiliam and moved to Weyburn the following year.
+Uncle Will had married Mary Clingan in Wellington, Ontario in 1879 and in 1882 travelled with the CP railway crews as far as Swift Current, setting up small stores wherever it seemed viable.
+He settled that year in Virden, Manitoba, opening what became a prosperous store there.
 One of Elijah’s sons was described as having achieved great wealth and supporting 10 Methodist missionaries.
 This would likely have been Uncle Will.
 He and Sara raised 8 children in Virden, but in 1906, due to an asthmatic condition, he moved the family to Salmon arm.
-His father Elijah died earlier and was buried in Virden, where Fanny stayed on for a time.
-Some time later she joined the Salmon Arm family, dying there in 1918.
+His father Elijah died in 1905 and was buried in Virden where Fanny lived for a time.
+Then she lived with Effie and William Arthur in Weyburn (census of 1906) and some time later, possibly when Grampa William died, she moved to live with Uncle Will and the Salmon Arm family, dying there in 1918.

 W.J.
 Wilcox and Mary (Clingan)’s family:

-- Laura Marion – 1886-1963 Married Reginald PB Lingford and lived in Salmon Arm.
+- Laura Marion – 1886-1963 Married Reginald PB Lingford (photographer) and lived in Salmon Arm.

 - Arthur William – 1893 – 1917 (Killed in action at Vimy)